braineatingmachines/braineatingmachines.github.io/faq.md

         <div class="bg-white rounded-lg shadow-md p-6">
           <h3 class="text-lg font-bold text-gray-900 mb-3">Where are programs held?</h3>
           <p class="text-gray-600">
-            Classes are held at 19 Woodvale Rd in Glen Rock, NJ.
+            Classes are held in Glen Rock, NJ.
 Weather permitting, our camps may be held outdoors as much as possible.
           </p>
         </div>
       </div>